Article I - Policy

 Article III - Use of Technology

-Users are expected to be aware of, and comply with, current institutional policies regarding Use of Technology.
+All users of technology are expected to be aware of, and comply with, current institutional policies regarding Use of Technology.

 Article IV - Ethical/Professional Behavior